ZoneMinder/zoneminder/docs/api.rst

 Using these keys with subsequent requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have the keys (a.k.a credentials (v1.0, v2.0) or token (v2.0)) you should now supply that credential to subsequent API calls like this:
+Once you have the keys (a.k.a credentials (v1.0, v2.0) or token (v2.0)) you should now supply that key to subsequent API calls like this:

 ::